vpelss/Emogics_Tarot_Script_WP/README.md

 [ETSWP_link_to_reading] : this shortcode link will direct back to the website and show the reading sent in the email.

-[ETSWP_spread] : this shortcode will show the reading in the email.
-If you are having difficulty formatting decent email readings, just use [ETSWP_link_to_reading] and do not use [ETSWP_spread]
+[ETSWP_reading] : this shortcode will show the reading in the email.
+If you are having difficulty formatting decent email readings, just use [ETSWP_link_to_reading] and do not use [ETSWP_reading]

 Sending email readings is fraught with formatting challenges.
 The easiest solution is just don't allow them.